Back to Resources

 Making Choices, Finding Solutions

-Written by occupational therapists, Making Choices, Finding Solutions is packed with suggestions and advice on low-cost assistive products, basic home modifications, and tips and tricks for when out and about.
+Written by occupational therapists, the Making Choices, Finding Solutions Guide is packed with suggestions and advice on low-cost assistive products, basic home modifications, and tips and tricks for when out and about.

 Image of women chatting in the yarning circle.